vb-consulting/NpgsqlRest/README.md

 **Automatic REST API** for PostgreSQL Databases implemented as **AOT-Ready .NET8 Middleware**

+>
+> If you have a PostgreSQL database - based on your configuration, NpgsqlRest can create blazing fast REST API automatically and write client code for your project.
+>

 Read the [introductory blog post](https://vb-consulting.github.io/blog/npgsqlrest/).

 See the changelog for the latest release changes [changelog.md](https://github.com/vb-consulting/NpgsqlRest/blob/master/changelog.md).